harrygav/emma/emma-cogadb/README.md

 It should be located in the `bin` directory of your build and can be useful for executing generated (or hardcoded) dataflows directly at startup.
 A sample configuration file can be found [here](https://github.com/harrygav/emma/blob/cogadb/emma-cogadb/src/test/resources/cogadb/tpch.coga)

-In order to run the `emma-cogadb` tests, just define the coGaDBPath variable in your test run configurations.
+In order to run the `emma-cogadb` tests, define a `coGaDBPath` variable in your test run configurations.

 ```bash
 -DcoGaDBPath=/path/to/your/build/directory/